 TV Serie (Adventure and Comedy) Composer A web series that tells the story of three ordinary roommates with extraordinary abilities.
 A struggling actress who can’t be lied to, a British barista who can read minds and a couch potato who knows the future aren’t bothered with saving the world, they just want to make it through the day.
 But when a mysterious young woman enters their lives, their friendship - and their abilities - comes under threat.

 Film (Drama, Animation and Short) Composer In the center of a freezing, misty lake, a struggling writer's solitary fishing trip is disrupted by a strange creature from the bottom of a whiskey bottle.

 Film (Comedy and Short) Composer Out on the stormy seas, a swashbuckling, grog-swilling pirate chef is determined to make his signature dish - at all costs.

 Billy's Dad Is a Fudge-Packer!

-Film (Comedy and Short) Music department In her first non-acting effort, writer/director Jamie Donahue parodies the 1950s high school educational film.
+Film (Comedy and Short) Additional Music In her first non-acting effort, writer/director Jamie Donahue parodies the 1950s high school educational film.

 The Little Mermaid 2: Return to the Sea

-Video (Animation, Drama, Family, Fantasy and 1 More) Music department After having found a magic locket which shows the kingdom of Atlantica, Melody decides to run away from home and find the truth behind it.
+Video (Drama, Family, Fantasy, Animation and 1 More) Orchestrator After having found a magic locket which shows the kingdom of Atlantica, Melody decides to run away from home and find the truth behind it.
 Ariel eventually discovers that her daughter has run away after being told by Sebastian.
 Ariel must turn back into a mermaid to go into the sea once more to find her missing daughter.
 However, the crazy sister of Ursula, named Morgana intends to take control over the entire ocean.
 Ariel and her friends must stop Morgana from accomplishing the mission that Ursula failed and save Melody from her evil clutches.
 Written by Eric ggg

 The Wonderful World of Disney